 Yet another benefit of ABM is its tendency to bring sales and marketing teams together.
 It’s a cliché that these departments are often in conflict, but like many clichés, it comes from a grain of truth.

-Sales needs marketing to generate good leads and make deliverable promises; marketing needs sales to embrace and carry out their grand designs.
-When it doesn’t work out as intended, there can be finger-pointing and bad feelings all around.
+Sales need marketing to generate good leads and make deliverable promises; marketing needs sales to embrace and carry out their grand designs.
+When things don’t work out as intended, there can be finger-pointing and bad feelings all around.

-ABM keeps both sales and marketing pointed in the same direction and working on the same goal.
-When there’s no tension between the leads sales wants, and the leads marketing is providing, both teams have a much easier time working collaboratively.
+ABM keeps sales and marketing focused on the same goal.
+When there’s no tension between the lead’s sales wants and the lead’s marketing needs, both teams have a much easier time working collaboratively.

 Who Shouldn’t Be Using ABM?

-It just doesn’t scale down and out to accommodate marketing done by companies that primarily sell to retail customers, or small to medium-size businesses.
+It doesn’t scale down and out to accommodate marketing done by companies that primarily sell to retail customers or small to medium-size businesses.
 If that describes your business model, don’t waste your time with ABM.
-There’s little chance you’d be able to deploy it effectively enough to see a positive ROI on the hard work and investment put into it.
+There’s little chance you could deploy it effectively enough to see a positive ROI on the hard work and investment put into it.

-For the most part, organizations best served by an ABM strategy are B2B merchants dealing in enterprise-level solutions.
+For most organizations, the best served by an ABM strategy is B2B merchants that deal with enterprise-level solutions.
 If you’re in a business where every client represents a significant portion of your total revenue, you’re who ABM was made for.

-One important thing to note: ABM is not intended as a replacement for industry-wide marketing campaigns
+One important thing to note: ABM is not intended to replace industry-wide marketing campaigns.

 There may be businesses whose products are so individualized that it might make sense to go an ABM-only route.
 But, for the most part, we’re assuming that ABM should be used as a focused tactic to land big accounts, and establish solid ongoing relationships with them.

-If your broadly-focused campaigns are bringing in leads and delivering good ROI, let them keep doing what they’re doing.
+If your broadly focused campaigns are bringing in leads and delivering good ROI, let them continue.

-Define your target audience as accurately as you can, with as much granular detail as possible.
+Define your target audience as accurately as possible, with as much granular detail as possible.
 A solid ABM strategy will require a lot of resources.
-You don’t want to exhaust them all on a prospect that isn’t really interested, a company that’s too small, or someone who already has a similar solution in place.
+You don’t want to exhaust them all on a prospect that isn’t interested, a company that’s too small, or someone who already has a similar solution.

-Before you launch an ABM campaign, it is critical that you do your research to ensure you’re focusing your efforts on the right target.
+Before launching an ABM campaign, you must conduct research to ensure that your efforts are focused on the right target.

 That can take time, and there’s no surefire formula for making it happen.
-When you do it right, however, it will pay the best kind of dividends.
-Be sophisticated, be smart, and be systematic.
+When you do it right, however, it will pay the best dividends.
+Be sophisticated, smart, and systematic.
 When you can be that “friend in the industry” to current and potential customers, you’re laying solid foundations for an effective ABM strategy.

 The omnichannel is your best ally.
 ABM may call on marketers to develop real connections and “be a friend” to your customers.
 However, that doesn’t mean you’re stuck communicating via late-night chats on a landline.